• Skip to primary navigation

 We have been going to the same Indian food cart downtown for years now.
 Not to age myself, but when I say years, I mean yeeeeaars.
 It has been over a decade since we first tried this cart and I’m pretty sure its one of the oldest ones in town.

-The frequency of our visits used to be downright stalkerish, but these days, we probably pop in to this or their sister cart for takeout about once a month.
+The frequency of our visits used to be downright stalkerish, but these days, we probably pop in to this food car once a month.
 Its true what they say about absence making the heart grow fonder because each visit leaves me ravenous for more saucy, curry goodness.
 Before I even realize what’s happening, I’m on a full blown curry rampage and dousing anything and everything in the kitchen with curry powder in an effort to recreate some of those epic flavors.

 My most recent episode all started innocently enough by trying to replicate their chicken tikka masala in a crock pot.
 Then, things got a little bit carried away and before I could stop myself, half the seasonings in the cupboard were already in the pot.
 A few hours later, a spice filled aroma snuck up the stairs and lured me back down to the curry concoction for an obligatory taste-test.